-Heating and air conditioning accounts for almost half the energy usage of the typical Toronto home.
-If you’re serious about wanting to maximize the efficiency of your HVAC system you need to take the ductwork, grilles and registers into consideration during a furnace installation.
+Heating and air conditioning account for almost half the energy usage of the typical Toronto home.
+If you’re serious about wanting to maximize the efficiency of your HVAC system you need to take the ductwork, grilles, and registers into consideration during a furnace installation or even Air Conditioner unit installation.
 These are, after all, the components that deliver the heated or cooled air to the house and return it to be reheated or re-cooled.
-If you have problems with your ducts, grilles or registers your whole system will suffer.
+If you have problems with your ducts, grilles, or registers your whole system will suffer.

 These three components of your HVAC system are all vital players in the air delivery cycle.
 Here are some of the reasons you’ll want to make sure you have the right ones in place for your home.

 - Size – It’s vital that the ductwork be the right size to carry the correct amount of air to keep your home at the proper temperature.
-Ductwork that is too narrow will cause your system to be constantly playing catch-up.
+The ductwork that is too narrow will cause your system to be constantly playing catch-up.
 Many factors go into determining duct size including:

 - Home insulation levels